A Creative Curio Cabinet Makeover You’ll Love

 Curio cabinet, china cabinet, bedroom set or rocker.
 All too often we have a piece of furniture with sentimental value.
 Maybe it’s been passed down within the family for generations, or holds value simply because there’s a memory attached to it.
 To someone else, it may seem like just a piece of furniture, but to one person it means so much more.
 For example, I have a rocking chair in my bedroom that has been in my family for years, I was rocked to sleep in it as a baby, and I’ve rocked my babies to sleep in it.
 I removed multiple layers of paint from it nearly 20 years ago, sanded and stained it.
 I will never get rid of it simply for the sentimental value.
 Do you have something in your home that means the world to you?

 This is the case with my customer’s grandmother’s curio cabinet.
 She has been holding on to this vintage bow front curio cabinet for some time.
 She loves it and it has sentimental value, but it simply didn’t go with anything in her home.
-The plan is to give it an updated look while still keeping a piece of her family history.
+The plan is to come up with a curio cabinet makeover with an updated look while still keeping a piece of her family history.
+By doing this she essentially gets a custom curio cabinet with personal history attached.

 Disclosure: This post contains affiliate links for your convenience.
 Click here for my full disclosure policy.